 How do I add favorite FTP site to my menu?

-An FTP favorite allows you to open a file transfer session between an FTP server and your local file system using, depending on your configuration, your default browser, Internet Explorer or Windows Explorer.
+An FTP favorite allows you to open a file transfer session between an FTP server and your local file system using, depending on your configuration, your default browser (Internet Explorer, Chrome, Firefox, …), Windows Explorer or a dedicated FTP Client software (like FileZilla).

 You can enter the Login name that will be sent automatically to the server in the format ftp://email@example.com.
 In this case, you will be asked only for the password.

-Finally, you can enter both Login name and Password that will be sent automatically to the server in the format ftp://username:email@example.com.
+Finally, you can enter both Login name and Password that will be sent automatically to the server in the format ftp://username:firstname.lastname@example.org.
 Then you will be logged automatically without any prompt.
 However, take note the password is NOT encrypted when sent over the Internet or saved in your settings file.
-Do not enter your password if your data is sensitive.
+Do not enter your password if the data it protects is sensitive.

 When sent to the server, the login name and password can be encoded or sent plain.
 With most browser and file manager, it is recommended to encoded it.
 In some case, like when using the file manager Total Commander, it should be sent as plain text.
 By default, the info is sent encoded except if QAP is configured to use Total Commander as default file manager.
 If whenever you receive an error message like the one below, you can try changing the encoding setting in the Advanced Settings tab.